"Battlefield 1 is a must-play for any fans of the Battlefield franchise or first-person shooters."

 From close-quarters battles throughout the trenches of Europe to hit-and-run attacks across the sandy dunes of the Middle East, each location, faction, and weapon feels and looks amazing, and I would not feel disappointed to see more titles released like it in the 9th generation.

-Battlefield 1 is available on the following platforms: PC, Playstation 4, Playstation 5, Xbox One, and Xbox Series X|S.
+Battlefield 1: Revolution is a first-person shooter game developed by EA Digital Illusions CE and published by Electronic Arts, it released on 1 August 2017, and is available on PC, Playstation 4, Playstation 5, Xbox One and Xbox Series X|S.

-Battlefield 1 supports:
+Battlefield 1: Revolution supports:

-Battlefield 1 offers the following matchmaking options:
+Battlefield 1: Revolution offers the following matchmaking options:

-The Battlefield 1 in-game store sells:
+The Battlefield 1: Revolution in-game store sells:

-Battlefield 1 supports the following peripherals:
+Battlefield 1: Revolution supports the following peripherals: